Information, the most valuable currency in Marketing

 Company giants like the BBC, BT, Google and TfL have all stressed the need for brands to embrace data-driven insights.
 But just why is data so important and what can it do to transform your business?
 Here at OTB, data has been at the centre of our success for clients.
 So, we’ve summarised just what it can do for you.

 1. Boosted Efficiency

-According to December 2014 polling by Experian Data Quality and Dynamic Markets Limited, 58% of data management professionals worldwide said keeping high-quality data about customers increased their efficiency, and a majority agreed they were making more informed decisions.
-Data means it’s not necessary to second guess your consumer’s wants and needs, as it can guide you towards the right choice.
+December 2014 polling by Experian Data Quality and Dynamic Markets Limited shows interesting insights.
+58% of data management professionals worldwide said keeping high-quality data about customers increased their efficiency.
+A majority agreed they were making more informed decisions.
+Data means it’s not necessary to second guess your consumer’s wants and needs.
+It can guide you towards the right choice.

 2. Faster reaction

-Data allows you to see exactly how the consumer is interacting with you or your brand, in turn allowing you to react faster to changing market dynamics.
+Data allows you to see exactly how the consumer is interacting with you or your brand.
+It also allows you to react faster to changing market dynamics.
 In turn, this minimises the risk of brand disengagement and potential bad publicity, as you can react in real time.

 3. Better Content